What is the Sports Premium?

 How much Sports Premium Funding do we receive?

 Total Sports Grant 2016-17 - £9,580

 - Affiliation to sports network - £2500 plus £2 per child - total - £3,180 figures based on July 2016. (budget states £4,687)

 - Part funding of HLTA Sports Leadership Role

-- Continuous Professional Development – to fund and deliver 3 days of courses for staff
+- Continuous Professional Development – to fund and deliver training for staff

 - KS1 dance club/gym club is part funded by this.